ankaAR/bestiario5e/_creatures/gorgon.md

 ***Hooves.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 16 (2d10 + 5) puntos de daño contundente.

 ***Petrifying Breath (Recarga 5-6).*** The gorgon exhales petrifying gas in a 30-foot cone.
 Each creature in that area must succeed on a DC 13 Constitution saving throw.
 On a failed save, a target begins to turn to stone and is restrained.
 The restrained target must repeat the saving throw at the end of its next turn.
 On a success, the effect ends on the target.
-On a failure, the target is petrified until freed by the greater restoration spell or other magic.
+On a failure, the target is petrificado until freed by the greater restoration spell or other magic.